-The Singh lab at Georgia Institute of Technology (Georgia Tech) seeks a highly motivated Ph.D. professional for a postdoc position at the interface of immunology, biomaterials, and cancer technologies.
-We are considering applicants with a PhD degree with experience in standard and specialized laboratory skills from a wide range of areas, including but not limited to biomaterials, cell and tissue engineering, drug discovery and delivery, immunology, microfluidics, cell signaling, cancer biology, and epigenetics.
+The Singh lab at Georgia Institute of Technology (Georgia Tech) seeks highly motivated Ph.D. professionals for multiple postdoc positions at the interface of organ-on-chip, cell engineering, and biomaterials-based technologies.
+We are considering applicants with a Ph.D. degree with experience in standard and specialized laboratory skills from a wide range of areas, including but not limited to biomaterials, cell and tissue engineering, drugs and vaccines, immunology, microfluidics, and cell signaling.
+Experience in immunology is desirable but not required.
 Manuscript writing and presentations in meetings will be required.

-The postdoctoral fellow will be compensated at or above NIH guidelines.
+The postdoctoral fellows will be compensated at competitive rates.
 Georgia Tech offers a comprehensive benefits package designed to meet the diverse needs of our employees (https://ohr.gatech.edu/benefits).
-Interested candidates should email a CV, two papers, and a short cover letter to Prof. Ankur Singh at email@example.com.
-The Postdoc will have the opportunity to work closely with collaborators at Georgia Tech, Emory Medicine and Emory Immunology, and continuing collaborations with Cornell University and Weill Cornell Medicine in New York City.
+Interested candidates should email a CV, two papers, and a short cover letter to Prof. Ankur Singh at firstname.lastname@example.org.
+The Postdoc will have the opportunity to work closely with collaborators at Georgia Tech and Emory Medicine.

-About us: The “Immunotherapy and Cell Engineering Laboratory” is located in the Parker H. Petit Institute for Bioengineering & Bioscience (IBB), a hub for interdisciplinary research.
+About us: The Georgia Institute of Technology is a leading research university committed to improving the human condition through advanced science and technology.
+The “Immunotherapy and Cell Engineering Laboratory” is located in the Parker H. Petit Institute for Bioengineering & Bioscience (IBB), a hub for interdisciplinary research at Georgia Tech.
 The Petit Institute serves as the hub of several core facilities, which are available to affiliated labs at a highly subsidized rate.
 Details could be found here. https://petitinstitute.gatech.edu/research/core-facilities.
-The lab has published in leading journals, including Nature Methods, Nature Materials, Nature Communications, Nature Reviews Materials, Science Advances, PNAS, Cell Reports, Blood, Science Translational Medicine, Nature Protocols, Advanced Materials, Advanced Functional Materials, and Biomaterials.
+The lab has published in leading journals, details of which can be found here: https://singhlab.bme.gatech.edu/publications/

 Georgia Tech is an Affirmative Action/Equal Opportunity Employer.